droidxp/droidfax-fork/artifacts/README.txt

 The next two sections assume that you have launched and logged in to the VM.
 Explore the artifact
-First, open the terminal, then explore as follows (for convenience, you can always use ¡°tree
+First, open the terminal, then explore as follows (for convenience, you can always use "tree
-dirname¡± to explore a directory dirname¡¯s structure; the tree tool has been installed).
+dirname" to explore a directory dirname's structure; the tree tool has been installed).

 Most of the following steps concern only browsing original inputs to the study, intermediate files produced, raw study results, and final results reported in research paper.
 We only provide